mcanabrava/airbnb-zap-scrapping-ml-mba-fiap/README.md

 ## Instructions

-First of all, run the Scrapper - ZapScrapper (PyPi ZapImoveis Scrapper library) or the Scrapper - BeautifulSoup notebook (ustom code create using BS4 directly) to get data from Zap Imoveis.
+1. First of all, run the Scrapper - ZapScrapper (PyPi ZapImoveis Scrapper library) or the Scrapper - BeautifulSoup notebook (ustom code create using BS4 directly) to get data from Zap Imoveis.
 The former is easier to use, but the later is more likely to run to scrape a higher number of pages given recent changes in the ZapImoveis website.

+2. After the data is scrapped succesfully, run the Setup notebook to create the infrastructure resources in AWS and upload the dataset files to S3 buckets.

+3.

+X. Run cleanup.py to destroy AWS infrastructure and clean up the account.